mattcit/pokeredpure/README.md

   - Example: Exp All gives out barely any experience, making it practically useless
   - Solution: Use shinpokered's improved Exp All
 - TMs aren't reusable and HM moves can't be forgotten
-  - Solution: TMs are reusable and HM moves can be forgotten
+  - Solution: Make TMs reusable and allow HM moves to be forgotten

 Minor Issues:
 -----------
 - Cycling Road guards can be bypassed to enter Cycling Road without a Bicycle
-  - Solution: Player can no longer bypass the guards
+  - Solution: Fix both scripts so that the player can no longer bypass the guards

 Changes Made to shinpokered: